The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 Pros

-- Magnetic resistance: There’s no break pad break pads to wear out so the resistance stays consistent
+- Magnetic resistance: There’s no break pads to wear out so the resistance stays consistent

 - Versatility: I can work my upper and lower body with one machine